 Helsinki is best known for its seaside charm, sustainability, and contemporary architecture.
 It’s easy to fall in love with a city so beautiful, and the locals agree, who consistently rank it among the happiest cities in the world.

 Zurich is a European city that’s cheap to get to, but expensive once you get there.
 Its international airport is regularly listed among the top ten airports in the world according to Skytrax World Airport Awards (2016-2019).
+From several destinations, it’s also a cheapest airport to fly into Europe.
 Many travelers from the US fly to Zurich before continuing by train or car to the Swiss Alps.

 Swiss Air Lines is the flag carrier of Switzerland, servicing many routes between Europe and the US.
 You’re looking to pay between $420 and $715 roundtrip on the cheapest dates throughout the year.